xiaonui/metaFunc/README.md

 #### Combination Block Chart
 &emsp;&emsp;For the functions selected in the table, the data of the corresponding genes and their taxonomic classification will be extracted.
 The page will load with a complex combination block chart.
 You can change the "Tax Split Percentage" to adjust the taxonomic block.
-Except using brush and double-click to zoom, you can also click the center part of the function block in the figure, and the detailed information will be displayed below.
+Besides using brush and double-click to zoom, you can also click the center part of the function block in the figure, and the detailed information will be displayed below.
 The more taxonomic classification will be shown in a sankey plot.

 <center>
 <figure>